naimeshin/journal-web-app/README.md

 * Ongoing Issue: Incognito browsers creates bug for storeing data on firebase-database.

 ## What I Learned
-* Design static website on firebase
+* Design static website and deploy on firebase
 * firebase google auth
 * firebase database CRUD implementation

 ## Project Functionality

 * Authenticate Google User
+* SignIn - SignOut users
 * Create new journal
 * Delete new and old journals
 * Save new journal
 * Update old journals
 * Read all journals
 * Cancel editing new or old journal

+# What can be done differently

+* Implement this project using Angular2/6 with Firebase which may be helpful for a component based apporach.
+* Responsive for small screen size (Screen size less than 800px)

 ## Versioning
 No versioning added yet